Facing felony or misdemeanor charges on Indian territory or a reservation?

-The Michigan Court of Appeals has recently issued an opinion regarding the states jurisdictional powers over certain crimes committed on Indian land.
+The Michigan Court of Appeals (COA) has recently issued an opinion regarding state prosecution of crimes on Indian lands.
 The cases of People v.
 Collins, COA number 300644, and People v.
 Mason, COA number 300645, both involve criminal drug offenses under a state statute, MCL 333.7401.
 Defendant Collins was charged with Delivery of a Controlled Substance, Methylphenidate (Ritalin), and defendant Mason was charged with Possession with Intent to Deliver a Controlled Substance, Marijuana.

-The same attorney represented both defendants.
 The attorney filed motions to dismiss for lack of territorial jurisdiction in the circuit court.
-The circuit court granted the dismissals stating “In conclusion, this Court can find no authority that gives the State Court jurisdiction for this matter.
-Since the Tribal Courts clearly do not have jurisdiction either, it would necessarily follow that the Federal Courts have exclusive jurisdiction over these criminal prosecutions.
-It appears the Federal Government has never chosen to share its jurisdiction over these matters with the State of Michigan.
+The circuit court granted the dismissals stating, “In conclusion, this Court can find no authority that gives the State Court jurisdiction for this matter.
+Since the Tribal Courts clearly do not have jurisdiction, it would necessarily follow that the Federal Courts have exclusive jurisdiction over these criminal prosecutions.
+It appears the Federal Government has never chosen to share its authority over these matters with the State of Michigan.

-Jurisdictional issues in connection with crimes occurring in Indian country are governed by federal, state, and tribal law.
+Jurisdictional issues concerning crimes occurring in Indian country are governed by federal, state, and tribal law.
 In the case of Duro v.
-Reina, 495 US 676, 680 n 1: 110 S Ct 2053; 109 L Ed 2d 693 (1990), the Court stated that for Indian country crimes involving only non-Indians, longstanding precedents of this Court hold that state courts have exclusive jurisdiction.
-A good criminal defense attorney in Michigan is well-versed in State and Federal Laws.
+Reina, 495 US 676, 680 n 1: 110 S Ct 2053; 109 L Ed 2d 693 (1990), the Court stated that for Indian country crimes involving only non-Indians, longstanding precedents of this Court held that state courts have exclusive jurisdiction.
+A great criminal defense attorney in Michigan is well-versed in State and Federal Laws.